latif-muhammad/latif-muhammad/README.md

 - ### Project 3: Other  Projects

-  I have built many small scale application, games etc. Feel free to check on them too.
+  I have built many other small and large scale application, games etc. Feel free to check on them too.

 <br>